dtekcth/data101/src/beginner/git/basics.md

 ![Terminal commit](/Assets/git/teminal.png)

 If you do not use `-m` you will be put in your operating systems default editor to type in a commit message.
 If you want to use VSCode as your git editor you can change it with `git config --global core.editor "code --wait"`.
 For Windows you'll need to have selected `Add to path` when installing VSCode and for macOS you'll need to run `Shell Command: Install 'Code' command in path` in the command palette in VSCode.
-If you're doing this for `git commit`, you need to properly close the commit window with !kbd[!ctrl+W] or by shutting it with your mouse.
+If you're doing this for `git commit`, you need to properly close the commit window with !kbd[!ctrl+W] or by closing it with your mouse after you've saved the file.

 > [Warning]
 > If you don't change this your default editor will likely be nano or vi.
-If this is `vi` or `vim`, press `i`, type in your commit message and then press `Escape` and write `:wq` on your keyboard, this saves and quits your file and commits with the commit message you put in.
+If this is `vi` or `vim`, press `i`, type in your commit message and then press `Escape` and write `:wq` on your keyboard, this saves and quits your file and commits it.
 If this is `nano` write in your commit message and use `!kbd[ctrl+x]` to quit and then press `Y` to save the buffer.

 ### Where is your file right now?